brandon-rhodes/pyephem/ephem/doc/tutorial.rst

 upon the location from which you are observing.
 PyEphem provides extra information about earth satellites, beyond the ones available for other objects;
-again, see the `Quick Reference`_ for details.
+again, see the :doc:`quick` for details.

-.. _Quick Reference: quick

 Fixed Objects, Precession, and Epochs
 -------------------------------------